THE DOVER WAR MEMORIAL PROJECT

 Gatehouse, H.

-He was buried on the 10 October at St Mary's, Dover.
+He was buried on 10 October at St Mary's, Dover.
 25 ZE, in the same grave as his sister Mrs. Emma Odell, who was also killed by enemy action on the same day.
 Their coffins were draped with Union Flags

 Godsmark, T.